docent-net/maciej.lasyk.info/README.md

 trigger.
 And for that purposes we use AppEngine which provides a cron-like scheduler.
 The only application feature is to invoke API request to the instance manager endpoint.

+## Running on bare-metal VMs under systemd-nspawn

+This is actual way I'm running this blog (moved away from Google Cloud).
+However the deployment automation code is still not published.